gantz-ai/gantz-cli/README.md

-# Gantz CLI
+# Gantz Run

 A command-line tool that turns your local scripts into MCP (Model Context Protocol) servers, allowing AI agents like Claude to execute them securely via cloud tunneling.

 ## Overview

-Gantz CLI lets you define custom tools in a simple YAML file and expose them to AI agents.
-When you run `gantz serve`, it:
+Gantz Run lets you define custom tools in a simple YAML file and expose them to AI agents.
+When you run `gantz run`, it:

 1. Creates a local MCP server from your `gantz.yaml` configuration
 2. Connects to the [Gantz Relay](https://github.com/gantz-ai/gantz-relay) server via WebSocket